 Audio: Calle de la Libretaria, Barcelona

 In the meantime, we discover things.
-Every hundred metres is a street stall south identical tourist merchandise.
-We will be forced to stop at every one into Sebastian is allowed to buy something.
+Every hundred metres is a street stall selling identical tourist merchandise.
+We will be forced to stop at every one until Sebastian is allowed to buy something.
 Seeking a cooling, calming drink for the kids, Anna orders two limoncellos (-celli?) and I am still not sure we made the right decision by not giving them to the boys, unexpectedly high alcohol content notwithstanding.
 Still, my pronunciation of cafè amb llet is improving.

 L’església catedral de la Santa Creu, and a man sitting outside l’església catedral de la Santa Creu pretending, more convincingly than I have ever seen, to be a bronze Galileo.
-There was also a chap doing a pretty good alien from Alien, but I’d given all my chance to Galileo, so it didn’t seem right to be snapping his pic.
+There was also a chap doing a pretty good alien from Alien, but I’d given all my change to Galileo, so it didn’t seem right to be snapping his pic.

 Audio: Radio in a clothes shop, Barcelona